 Contxto – Most entrepreneurs think having a high valuation is a good thing.
-This is not always the case, especially since downrounds happen, and they’re not uncommon.
+This is not always the case, especially since down rounds are not all that uncommon.

 VC: So, what’s your proposed cap on this round?